Trade and Economic Growth

 The aim of 'Aid for Trade' is to help developing countries, particularly the LDCs, to build their capacity to trade.
 This allows them to promote and protect their own interests in WTO negotiations and to implement the WTO agreements that have been reached.

 Aid for Trade also helps developing countries cope with the erosion of their preferential access to developed country markets.
 And it can be used to build the trade-related infrastructure necessary to compete successfully on global markets.

-In 2016 we spent €1.6 million on support for initiatives undertaken by the following partner organisations:
+In 2019 Ireland provided €1.6 million in funding for initiatives undertaken by the following partner organisations: